-RC flight simulators
+RC flight simulators.

 Such simulators have reached into many homes and have become a 'must have' rc flying accessory; they have helped countless novice rc pilots learn the basics of radio control flight, and expert pilots rehearse their aerobatic and 3D routines to a faultless performance.

-Whichever Tx you do use, whether your own or a supplied controller, the aircraft's response to your control input is precise and accurate, within reason, and the smooth graphics and realistic engine sounds (accurately matched to your throttle stick movements) really make you feel like you're standing on the flight line, flying the real thing.
+Whichever TX you do use, whether your own or a supplied controller, the aircraft's response to your control input is precise and accurate, within reason, and the smooth graphics and realistic engine sounds (accurately matched to your throttle stick movements) really make you feel like you're standing on the flight line, flying the real thing.

 As with everything else radio control, prices have dropped in recent years making a simulator quite affordable.
 And with most households now owning - or having access to - modern personal computers and laptops, sims have rocketed in popularity as a sensible and very effective training aid.

 And below is a snippet of the official Phoenix rc flight simulator demo (© Phoenix, full demo program is available from the Phoenix website).
-Bear in mind that the 'stickiness' of the flying site scenery is caused by the video capture software running - the actual sim runs smoothly.
+Bear in mind that the 'stickiness' of the flying site scenery is caused by the video capture software running on my pc - the actual sim runs smoothly.

 Learning to fly radio control in this safe environment is as realistic as it gets without actually taking a trip to your local flying field.
 And of course it eliminates the dreaded aspect of learning to fly radio control - the damage zone!...

-Indeed, a big advantage with learning to fly on a rc simulator is that it gets you used to the 'reverse control', or 'reverse co-ordination', which is the term used when the aircraft is flying towards you and the turns become reversed i.e. left is right and vice versa.
+Indeed, a big advantage with learning to fly on a sim is that it gets you used to the 'reverse control', or 'reverse co-ordination', which is the term used when the aircraft is flying towards you and the turns become reversed i.e. left is right and vice versa.
 This is an invaluable advantage because reverse control catches so many new rc pilots out in their early days.

-Another big advantage of owning an rc flight simulator is that there's no excuse not to fly ~ even when the weather is against you, you can still be practising all those maneuvers from the comfort of home, all the time teaching yourself to become a much better radio control pilot ready for that next trip to the flying field.
+Another big advantage of owning an rc flight simulator is that there's no excuse not to fly - even when the weather is against you, you can still be practising all those maneuvers from the comfort of home, all the time teaching yourself to become a much better radio control pilot ready for that next trip to the flying field.

 Keeping it real on RC flight simulators!

-Remember that your sim is there to teach you to fly; when your virtual airplane or helicopter is spinning out of control, imagine that it's your actual aircraft and that it's going to cost you a few hundred bucks if you destroy it.
-Do all you can to try and recover, and get the model back to earth safely.
+Remember that your sim is there to teach you to fly.
+When your virtual airplane or helicopter is spinning out of control, imagine that it's your actual aircraft and that it's going to cost you a few hundred bucks if you destroy it.
+Do all you can to try and recover, and get the aircraft back to earth safely.